 Key Takeaway: Open-source platforms are best for those who have a clear vision of what they want and the resources to make it happen.
 If you want to own your data and build something truly unique, open source is the way to go.
 Just be prepared for ongoing maintenance and technical investment.

-2. On-Premise vs. Cloud vs. Hosted Solutions: Balancing Control and Convenience
+On-Premise vs. Cloud vs. Hosted: Control vs. Convenience

 Early on, we learned that on-premise hosting, where you keep servers and data on-site, can be an advantage if you need full control over your environment.
 However, we quickly realized that it’s a major commitment, managing servers, security, and software updates takes a lot of time and resources.